-The center generally already has a completely different flair from the other places in Portugal we saw before.
+The centre generally already has a completely different flair from the other places in Portugal we saw before.
 I reminded me a lot of the cities we visited during our stay in Greece.

-The beach was not far from the center and could be reached by foot.
+The beach was not far from the centre and could be reached by foot.
 There were several beaches to visit in Lagos and it was quite easy to get from one to another.
-Furthermore, you can also visit some beautiful cliffs, but more infos on Lagos will follow in the upcoming blog-post!
+Furthermore, you can also visit some beautiful cliffs, but more info on Lagos will follow in the upcoming blog-post!

 What to do:

-One last thing: The center is quite tourist oriented, so I wouldn’t recommend visiting a restaurant in one of the bigger streets, or if you do, read some online reviews first.
+One last thing: The centre is quite tourist-oriented, so I wouldn’t recommend visiting a restaurant in one of the bigger streets, or if you do, read some online reviews first.

 We visited one and after about 1 1/2 hours of waiting got a frozen pizza for quite a high price.